 Provision of Municipal Services .
 The City shall provide all services to the Property that the City provides from time to time to other residents and properties within the City, including, but not limited to, garbage collection, law enforcement, fire, and other emergency services.
 Such services shall be provided to the Project at the same levels of services, on the same terms, and at the same rates as provided to other residents and properties in the City.

 Payments to the City.
 Each of the payments set forth below will only become due if the applicable appeal period for the referenced event lapses without a successful appeal or a referendum petition being certified, and in such an event, the payment will be due within one week of the lapse of the later of the applicable appeal or referendum deadline.
 Master Developer agrees to not (a) seek an appeal or referendum on these referenced events, (b) accept payment from any third party to appeal or seek a referendum on these referenced events, or (c) outsource, assign, or coordinate with any third party to appeal or seek a referendum on these referenced events.
 If an appeal is filed and the City prevails in defeating the appeal, the payment will be due within one week of the lapse of the final appeal rights.
 If the appeal challenging the event is successful, then the payment associated with that event will no longer be due or payable.
 If a referendum is initiated and the city recorder verifies that sufficient signatures have been obtained to place the referenced event on the ballot for the voters, then this First Amendment will be deemed withdrawn and will be of no further force or effect.
 The City is new and has not yet adopted any impact fees.
 The payments below are intended to be in lieu of impact fees or assessments that could otherwise be charged against the Project.
-If the City adopts an impact fee for the payment set forth below, then the Master Developer will be given a credit for (i) the dollar amount of all payments made, (ii) the current value of any property donated to the City in accordance with the MDA as hereby amended, and (iii) the out of pocket costs incurred by Master Developer in assuming the governmental obligations outlined in Sections 5.8.1 and 5.8.2.
+If the City adopts an impact fee for the payment set forth below, then the Master Developer will be given an exemption from such impact fee pursuant to Utah Code Ann. § 11-36a-403 et seq. for (i) the dollar amount of all payments made, (ii) the then current value of any property donated to the City in accordance with the MDA as hereby amended, and (iii) the out of pocket costs incurred by Master Developer in assuming the governmental obligations outlined in Sections 5.8.1 and 5.8.2.
 To the extent that the City adopts an impact fee, the Master Developer waives any right to seek a refund or claim that the funds must be expended in six years, all provided by Utah Code Ann. § 11-36a-101 et seq.
 Finally, Master Developer acknowledges and agrees that the payments below do not violate Utah Code Ann. §11-36a-101 et seq. or any constitutional provision and waives any right to make such claim.